My daily travels provide me with much of the content I regularly share and engage with you via this website.

 Vanity Number Domain Names are a Clever Marketing Alternative

-It’s clever to use such a domain because even if you couldn’t remember the exact numeric digits, you can be reminded by spelling out the vanity number on your phone.
+Using such a domain is clever because even if you can’t remember the exact numeric digits, you can be reminded by spelling out the vanity number on your phone.

-Plus, vanity number domains tend to visually stand out amongst plain jane keyword and branded domains.
+Plus, vanity number domains tend to visually stand out amongst the plain Jane keyword and branded domains.

 Think about that from an existing or potential customer perspective.

 If you weren’t forward thinking enough back in the last ’80s to ’90s to register domains like PestServices.com, PestControl.com, GotBugs.com, KillInsects.com or whatever your line of business is, then using vanity number domains is a clever alternative for boosting search rankings too.

 When to consider using vanity number domain names